-Dr. Candida Brush is a full professor and holder of the Franklin W. Olin Chair in Entrepreneurship, and serves as Division Chair for Entrepreneurship.
+Dr. Candida Brush is a full professor and holder of the Franklin W. Olin Chair in Entrepreneurship, and serves as the Vice Provost of Global Entrepreneurial Leadership.
 She is also the Faculty Research Director of the Arthur M. Blank Center for Entrepreneurship.
 She holds an honorary doctorate in Business and Economics from Jonkoping University, Sweden, and is a visiting adjunct at the Nordlands University Graduate School of Business in Bodo, Norway.

 Professor Brush is well known for her pioneering research in women’s entrepreneurship.
 She conducted the first and largest study of women entrepreneurs in the early 1980s, resulting in one of the earliest books on the topic.
 Her continued research catalyzed studies and dissertations worldwide.
 With four other researchers she founded the Diana Project, a research consortium investigating women’s access to growth capital internationally.
 With her four co-researchers, she was named the 2007 recipient of the FSF - Swedish Research Foundation International Award for Outstanding Research Contributions in the Field of Entrepreneurship.
 Prentice Hall-Financial Times published their book, Clearing the Hurdles: Women Building High Growth Businesses (2004).
 From this research, she co-edited two other books, Growth-Oriented Women Entrepreneurs and their Businesses: A Global Research Perspective in 2006, and Women’s Entrepreneurship and Growth Influences: An International Perspective, in 2010.